formal-land/coq-of-ocaml/doc/docs/introduction.md

 In the OCaml community:
 * [Cameleer](https://github.com/mariojppereira/cameleer) (verify OCaml programs leveraging the [Why3](http://why3.lri.fr/)'s infrastructure)
 * [CFML](http://chargueraud.org/softs/cfml/) (import OCaml to Coq using characteristic formulae)
-* [coq-of-ocaml-mrmr1993](https://github.com/mrmr1993/coq-of-ocaml) (fork of coq-of-ocaml including side-effects, focusing on the compilation of the OCaml's stdlib)
+* [coq-of-ocaml-mrmr1993](https://github.com/mrmr1993/coq-of-ocaml) (fork of `coq-of-ocaml` including side-effects, focusing on the compilation of the OCaml's stdlib)

 In the JavaScript community:
-* [coq-of-js](https://github.com/clarus/coq-of-js) (sister project; *currently on halt to support coq-of-ocaml*)
+* [coq-of-js](https://github.com/clarus/coq-of-js) (sister project; *currently on halt to support `coq-of-ocaml`*)

 In the Haskell community:
 * [hs-to-coq](https://github.com/antalsz/hs-to-coq) (import Haskell to Coq)
 * [hs-to-gallina](https://github.com/gdijkstra/hs-to-gallina) (2012, by Gabe Dijkstra, first known project to do a shallow embedding of a mainstream functional programming language to Coq)

+In the Go community;
+* [goose](https://github.com/tchajed/goose) (import Go to Coq)

 ## Credits
-The coq-of-ocaml project started as part of a PhD directed by [Yann Regis-Gianas](http://yann.regis-gianas.org/) and [Hugo Herbelin
+The `coq-of-ocaml` project started as part of a PhD directed by [Yann Regis-Gianas](http://yann.regis-gianas.org/) and [Hugo Herbelin
 ](http://pauillac.inria.fr/~herbelin/) as the university of [Paris 7](https://u-paris.fr/).
 Originally, the goal was to formalize real OCaml programs in Coq to study side-effects inference and proof techniques on functional programs.
-The project is now financed by [Nomadic Labs](https://www.nomadic-labs.com/) to formalize the implementation of the crypto-currency [Tezos](https://tezos.com/).
+The project is now financed by [Nomadic Labs](https://www.nomadic-labs.com/), with the aim to be able to reason about the implementation of the crypto-currency [Tezos](https://tezos.com/).
+See this [blog post](http://coq-blog.clarus.me/beginning-of-verification-for-the-parsing-of-smart-contracts.html) to get an example about what we can prove.